Jackpot (game show): International versions

-A Brazilian version called Clube dos Quinze, hosted by Silvio Santos, aired on TV Globo in 1975 before moving to Tupi in 1976.

-A Welsh version on S4C (under the title Jacpot) was originally produced from 1993 to approximately 1999 with Kevin Davies as host.
-It was eventually revived in 2012 as a segment on Friday night magazine show Pen8Nos with Rhodri Ogwen as host.
-As mentioned above, this version's rules were based on the 1984 pilot, with some slight changes.

 Other information

 Home version

 Milton Bradley made only one edition in 1974, but with two different covers – one with just the logo, and one with a drawing of a female contestant.
 Other than the cosmetic difference, the game is the same in both boxes; the gameplay more closely resembles the 1980s Darow format, with the Target Number randomly established and Super Jackpots of only four-figure amounts.